-Medway Council will deliver a robust and up-to-date Developer Contributions Guide in support of its Infrastructure Delivery Plan which identifies the services and investments needed to deliver sustainable and successful growth.
-We will ensure that agreements within the Developer Contributions Guide are actively promoted to developers from the outset of discussions and are integral to planning permission.
+Medway Council will maintain a robust and up-to-date Developer Contributions Guide in support of its Infrastructure Delivery Plan which identifies the services and investments needed to deliver sustainable and successful growth.
+We will continue to ensure that agreements within the Developer Contributions Guide are actively promoted to developers from the outset of discussions and are integral to planning permission.

-We will fully engage with government agencies - and others as appropriate - to secure national and regional funding for major infrastructure projects across Medway.
+Building on significant past success, we will continue to fully engage with government agencies and strategic investment bodies to secure national and regional funding for major infrastructure projects across Medway.

-Proposals for infrastructure solutions will be presented to developers and strategic investment bodies.
 We will identify and progress large-scale infrastructure projects for foreign direct investment, as appropriate.